TPG NBN not working? Try these quick fix solutions

 Internet can sometimes be a finicky thing.
 The trick with troubleshooting internet connectivity issues, though, is first identifying where the problem is coming from: is it an issue inside your home network (like a modem), on the device you’re trying to connect with, or is it coming from your provider (like Optus NBN or Telstra NBN).

-TPG is a no-frills provider that prides itself on providing competitive pricing and reliable typical evening download speeds, but none of that really matters when the ’net goes down in your home.
+TPG is a no-frills NBN provider that prides itself on providing competitive pricing and reliable typical evening download speeds for its NBN plans, but none of that really matters when the ’net goes down in your home.

 Here’s what you need to do to rectify any issues with your TPG NBN connection.